-Courtesy of the Estate of E.J.
-Hughes
+E.J.
+Hughes and Jacques Barbeau Photographer unknown

 JACQUES BARBEAU AND MARGARET OWEN BARBEAU

 Buying art, like any other endeavour, requires know-how and focus.
 It's a stimulating pastime because, unlike others, it combines the aesthetic with the mercantile, a perfect intellectual sandwich.